TReX®

 A Better Way To Train

 We are made up of a diverse team of experts in engineering design and trainers with operational SME experience in EW/SIGINT.
 Our engineering team will work with you to scale all hardware and software components to fit your specific needs.
 Our radio frequency training can be tailored for multiple audiences, including operators and decision-makers.
-Explore all of our training resources here.
+Explore our training resources below.